apollographql/apollo-server/docs/source/schemas/organization.md

 ### Resolvers

-The resolvers as a nested object that maps type and field names to resolver functions:
+In the same file as the type defintinos, the resolvers are organized as a nested object that maps type and field names to functions:

 ```js
 const { find, filter } = require('lodash');